TABLE OF CONTENTS

 First Obstacle Cleared: Orange Card Appointment

 That is because their visa is going to expire in one month’s time.
 Honestly, people do not have to worry even if they did not receive their Orange Card within three months.
 As long as the cohabitation visa application is running, one can continue to remain in Belgium.
-That includes taking Dutch language classes.
-However, you have to study at your cost without government’s subsidy.
+That includes taking Dutch language classes and Social Integration Course.
+However, you have to study at your cost without government’s subsidy if you do not have an Orange Card.

 Besides, the email also mentioned that the police would come and visit us to complete the registration process.
 I replied that the police had already visited us on 16 August.
 The letter also advised, “it is important that your name is clearly visible on the door or doorbell”.